Daisuke Takahashi: 2019–20 season

 In September 2019, Takahashi announced that he would finish his competitive singles career that season and switch to competing in ice dance with partner Kana Muramoto.
-He finished twelfth at the 2019–20 Japan Championships, his final appearance in singles competition.
+He finished twelfth at the 2019–20 Japan Championships, his last appearance in singles competition, where fans and skating officials gave him a standing ovation after his free skate as a sendoff, paying tribute to his extraordinary achievements as a trailblazer in men's singles skating for Japan.

 2020–21 season

 Following the conclusion of his singles career, Takahashi began training with Muramoto in Florida under Marina Zoueva, the coach of Olympic champions Virtue/Moir and Davis/White.
 Takahashi's star status in Japan made his decision to switch to ice dance a point of considerable interest in the country's media and figure skating audience.

 Due to the COVID-19 pandemic, the Grand Prix was assigned based primarily on geographic location.
-Muramoto/Takahashi nevertheless traveled from Florida to Japan to make their debut at the 2020 NHK Trophy, in a field consisting of only three Japanese dance teams.
-They were second in the rhythm dance, narrowly ahead of reigning national silver medalists Fukase/Cho but some six points behind the reigning national champions, Komatsubara/Koleto.
-In the free dance, Takahashi fell out of his second set of twizzles, which combined with missed levels of some lift elements to drop them to third place.
-Winning the bronze medal, he called his mistakes unusual, even in practice sessions, but a part of actually competing.
+Muramoto/Takahashi nevertheless traveled from Florida to Japan to make their debut at the 2020 NHK Trophy, in a field consisting of three Japanese dance teams.
+They were second in the rhythm dance, six points behind the reigning national champions, Komatsubara/Koleto and narrowly ahead of reigning national silver medalists Fukase/Cho.
+They placed third in the free dance, winning the bronze medal overall.
 Muramoto said she felt they could do better at their next competition.

 Making their Japan Championships debut, Muramoto/Takahashi placed second in the rhythm dance, less than four points behind Komatsubara/Koleto.
-They were third in the free dance after Takahashi fell out of a lift and made several other errors, but won the silver medal overall due to Fukase/Cho also making errors.
+They dropped to third in the free dance, but won the silver medal overall.
 They were named as first alternates to the World team.
 In February, they were forced to withdraw as alternates due to a knee injury from Muramoto and were replaced by bronze medalists Fukase/Cho.